 Defining micro conversions

-On average, conversion rates on the high end.
+On average, conversion rates reach about 2% on the high end.
 But what about the other 98% that didn’t convert?
 What can we learn from them?
 In order to glean powerful insights, defining, tracking, and measuring micro conversions is the way to go.

 Whereas macro conversions are fairly obvious to identify, micro conversions are a little less conspicuous.
 Each brand will define their micro conversions differently according to what their business does, what industry they fall under, and how revenue is generated.